sudodominic/CreatureCompanion/README.md

  Creature Companion is an idea I've had for a while, a little creature that hangs out on your desktop.
 Much like the "compainions" of old, but much less data-mining and invasive.
 The goal here is to create a Tamagotchi-like experience that isnt disruptive from day to day work.
 Purely a design choice for your desktop

+**WARNING**

+There is currently no executable, as it is not in a finished state.
+There is a lot more in regards to documentation and efficency I need to do before I will create an executable

 # Current Features

 These are the features that are currently implemented: